ballalthrusts/simpleCube/README.md

 3. **Implement the methods in `Cube.cpp` in your project.**

+4. **Configure Build and Run Tasks:**
+   - Make sure you have the necessary build and run configurations in your project.
+Check the `tasks.json` file for build tasks and the `launch.json` file for run configurations.

 ## Usage Example

 Here's an example of how to use the Cube class in your C++ program: